Select Page

 The destination will be the Kasbah of Ait Ben Haddou, which was built in the 11th century by El Glaoui Thami, after leaving the hotel.
 This magical sandcastle lies over the Ounila River.
 The vast majority of the town’s occupants currently live in the village on the opposite side of the river.
 Around five families are as yet living inside this Kasbah.
 After exploring this area, we will head to Touradant where we will spend the overnight at a hotel.

 After leaving Taroudant, we will drive toward Agadir.
 A very modern city.
-It is regarded as the capital of Berb city.
+It is regarded as the capital of Berb City.
 It lies along the shore of the Atlantic Ocean.
 It has the most significant fishing and business port in Morocco, it is the main sardine port on the planet that exports cobalt, manganese, zinc, and citrus.
 Additionally, it is an ocean-side hotel with long sandy shorelines.
 Next, we will drive nearly 200km along the ocean heading to Essaouira.
 This city has known many civilizations such as the Portuguese who named it Mogado which means “The Wall”.

 Today is a free day to visit places of your choice.
 You may love to try, for example, surfing and windsurfing.
 Essaouira is a top choice for surfers because of continuous wind over the year.
 You may also want to experience riding camels along the beautiful beaches or quad biking.
-You will also be to have seafood for lunch at a local restaurant beside the ocean.
+You will also be able to have seafood for lunch at a local restaurant beside the ocean.

 Shopping may be a choice of yours.
-Essaouira is famous for organizing Gnawa Music Festival in June of every year.
+Essaouira is famous for organizing the Gnawa Music Festival in June of every year.
 It is an opportunity for Gnawa musicians coming from different countries to sing and dialogue.
 Jazz and Reggae have also included music in the festival.

 Spending the day chilling at the hotel may be an option of yours, too.

-Today’s plan will be to travel to Marrakech after driving for 1h and 1/2.
+Today’s plan will be to travel to Marrakech after driving for 1 hour and 1/2.
 On your way, you will enjoy the giant Argan trees on the sides of the road.
 Argan’s oil is produced and exported to international companies that use it to make cosmetic products.
 Additionally, it is used for cooking couscous and preparing salads. women’s cooperatives are the first who extract this oil going through an interesting process.

 At the hotel in Marrakech, you will spend the overnight.